41murage/moringa-school-projects/README.md

 ###

-hi there im edwin wokabi a coder web developer and student at the same time
+* hi there im edwin wokabi a coder web developer and student at the same time

-*im currently in high school

-*learning coding

-*eager to work with other content creators to widen my perspective and to gather more knowlege

-*my 2020 goal is to learn something new everyday
+* im currently in high school my 2020 goal is to learn something new everyday

-*fun fact i love to draw and paint
+* fun fact i love to draw and paint

 connect with me

 (+254793866444)

 ## what is citizen power?

+citizen power is an ### online establishment

 every first world country has that finesse or leadership maybe even plan that makes it lead decreasing poverty rates boosting their economy to surpase others

 for example france which has a beautiful aesthetic also has very fascinating economical growth